Konash/arabic-support-unity/README.md

 1. Arabic Letters orders.
 It's like reading "Hello" as "olleH".
 السلام  is displayed as:  م ا ل س ل ا
 2. Arabic Letters connectivity.
 As seen here: “السلام  is displayed as:  م ا ل س ل ا” the letters are no disconnected.

+# Building The Project
+You only need to use ArabicSupport.cs file in your project.
+So there is no real need for building.
+The rest of the files there are just for demonstration in a Unity Project in expectation of developers wanting to demo the extra features they add to the plugin.

+The project should work on most unity versions for now until we start adding features that are available only in later unity versions.

+# Testing The Project
+Usually the project is updated once a flaw is discovered, or something new needs to be added.
+In the scenes folder there is "Test Cases.unity" file that includes all previous tested words.
+## Follow the following steps:
+1. Make changes.
+2. Go and see the test case scene and check if something broke.
+(Sadly you'll have to know basic Arabic writing to know this)
+3. Add new words to the scene that you found that broke so others can also test it.

+You can add your own test cases scene if it makes sense to you.

 # Notes
 1. You'll need to use a font that got Arabic letters in it.